 Who has to be safety checked and when

-The new safety checking regulations apply to organisations that receive government money to provide regulated services to children.
+The new safety checking regulations apply to organisations that receive government money to provide regulated services to children or tamariki.
 These organisations will need to safety check anyone they pay to work with children.
-Roughly 280,000 people meet this definition, including roles for schools, early childhood services, school bus services, public hospitals, medical practices belonging to primary health organisations, publicly funded providers of social or support services, and providers of services approved under legislation to work with children.
+Roughly 280,000 people meet this definition, including roles for schools, early childhood services, school bus services, public hospitals, medical practices belonging to primary health organisations, publicly funded providers of social or support services, and providers of services approved under legislation to work with children or tamariki.

 Who doesn't have to be safety checked?